google/zoekt/README.md

 * It uses a less memory.

 * All the matches are returned in document order.
-This makes it straightforward to process multiple queries in parallel, and do complex boolean queries with AND and OR.
+This makes it straightforward to process compound boolean queries with AND and OR.

 Downsides compared to suffix array:

 * there is no way to transform regular expressions into index ranges into the suffix array.

 ACKNOWLEDGEMENTS